tektoncd/website/content/en/docs/Getting-started/triggers.md

     The output confirms that the cluster was deleted:

     ```
-    🔥  Deleting "minikube" in docker ...
+   🔥  Deleting "minikube" in qemu2 ...
-    🔥  Deleting container "minikube" ...
-    🔥  Removing /home/user/.minikube/machines/minikube ...
    💀  Removed all traces of the "minikube" cluster.
     ```

 ## Further reading